aragon/hack/docs/cli-main-commands.md

 sidebar_label: Main commands
 ---

-This commands are general porpuse commands.

-[//]: # "TODO: write better introduction and review all options are included"
+This are general purpose commands that will help you to set up and interact with your development environment.

 ## aragon run